 Marta is a very prominent first name for women (#483 out of 4276, Top 11%) and also a very prominent last name for all people (#22443 out of 150436, Top 15%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Marta for girls.
 Marta was first listed in 1900-1909 and reached its highest position of #335 in the U.S. during 1950-1959, but is not in the list currently.
 (Top 1000 Baby Names Statistics, 2014)

 Martha (#735 a year ago), Martina, Marva, Mattie (#958), Pat, Pattie and Tina are the popular variation forms of Marta.
+Forms like Tine are uncommon.
 Adoption of these girl names reached its peak during the years 1940-1949 (usage of 0.6324%) and has become significantly lower since (usage 0.0384%, down 93.9%), with forms such as Martha, Mattie, Pat, Pattie and Tina becoming somewhat dated.
 Below is a graphed analysis of the usage of Marta and associated names.
 (Top 1000 Baby Names Statistics, 2014)